Red Coast

 "Red Coast" is the second episode of the American science fiction television series 3 Body Problem, based on the Chinese novel series Remembrance of Earth's Past by Liu Cixin.
 The episode was written by Rose Cartwright, and directed by Derek Tsang.
 It was released on Netflix on March 21, 2024, alongside the rest of the season.

 The series follows Ye Wenjie, an astrophysicist who sees her father beaten to death during a struggle session in the Chinese Cultural Revolution, who is conscripted by the military.
 Due to her scientific background, she is sent to a secret military base in a remote region.
 Her decision at the base to respond to contact from an alien civilization, telling it that humanity can no longer save itself and that she will help the aliens invade Earth, affects a group of scientists in the present day, forcing them to confront humanity's greatest threat.
 In the episode, the world starts theorizing over the sky phenomenon, while Ye Wenjie's connection to Mike Evans is explored.

 The episode received positive reviews from critics, who praised the flashbacks and ending.

 Plot

 1968

 In Inner Mongolia, Ye Wenjie (Zine Tseng) continues working at the station.
 She eventually concludes that the sun can amplify the radio signals at a faster frequency.
 However, her superior shuts it down due to the symbolism of Mao Zedong being the "Red Sun" of China.
 Despite the threat, she decides to send the message to the universe.

 1977

 In Inner Mongolia, Ye Wenjie meets a young Mike Evans (Ben Schnetzer), a radical environmentalist, and later confronts her father's killer, who is unrepentant.
 Later, she realizes that her message has finally received an answer.
-However, the responder claims it is a pacifist and has intercepted her message; it states that they do not want to be contacted and threatens to conquer Earth if she answers.
-She is disappointed, but then decides to send a message anyway, claiming that she will help them in conquering Earth.
+However, the responder claims it is a pacifist and has intercepted her message; it warns her not to send another message, stating that the rest of its species will want to conquer Earth if made aware of it.
+She is disappointed, but then decides to send a message anyway, claiming that she will help them conquer Earth.